kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 >
 >It extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.

 Reactive extensions have been implemented in many languages, also in Scala in project [RxScala](http://reactivex.io/rxscala/).
 What does it have to do with this post?
 This library makes heavy use of covariance and contravariance.
-Take look at [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which are two most important types from this library.
+Take look at [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which I think are two most important types of this library.
 Those types are examined next and a new advanced concept called flipped classification is introduced.

 #### Flipped classification